 Who are you able to call when you need support?
 Or how can you occupy your time productively when you are alone?
 Fully figuring out the answers to these questions will inspire you to write out a plan of action that can assist your sobriety that can last for the rest of your life.

 Overcoming addiction is considered to be one of the most substantial obstacles a person can take on in their life.
-In an intensive outpatient program in Dallas, an individual will still have the freedom to engage in family activities at home.
+In an IOP program in Houston, an individual will still be free to engage in family activities at home.
 Overall, the power to change lies in your hands.
 While it might seem impossible at certain times, a life free of substance dependency is worthwhile.
-Remember, an intensive outpatient program in Dallas can be life-changing.
+Remember, an intensive outpatient program can be life-changing.

-How to Find the Right Intensive Outpatient Program in Dallas?
+How to Find the Right Intensive Outpatient Rehab in Texas?

 Finding an intensive outpatient program near you is often the first step in addressing drug and alcohol addiction matters.
-Our drug and alcohol rehab facilities will be more than happy to discuss what they offer and medical professionals that specialize in evaluating and treating people with various behavioral health issues.
+Our drug and alcohol rehab facilities will be more than happy to discuss what we offer, including medical professionals that specialize in evaluating and treating people with various behavioral health issues.
 We’ll determine your needs, and create a personalized plan to reach optimal recovery.
 So, be sure to communicate with treatment facilities what your needs are.

-Discover an IOP that can meet your needs, that is near you, allows your loved ones to visit on the designating visiting days, and can even participate with you in family therapy sessions.
+Discover an IOP that can meet your needs, that is near you, allows your loved ones to visit on the designated visiting days, and can even participate with you in family therapy sessions.
 Another perk is since you are more familiar with the climate, you’re able to pack accordingly.
 On the contrary, out-of-state treatment can provide a fresh start in a new area.
 Our sober living environment will limit any external distractions that could take someone off the path of their recovery.

 Dr. Allaire received his Bachelors of Science in Biology from the University of Houston, as Valedictorian of the College of Natural Sciences and Mathematics, and his Medical Doctorate from Baylor College of Medicine, where he served as Chief Resident.
 He is the medical monitor for the Physician Counseling Committee of the Harris County Medical Society and the Medical Director of Serenity House Detox.
 Dr. Allaire specializes in medically assisted detox cases, treating patients in recovery from addiction or other mental health disorders, the medical assessment and monitoring of patients with addictive disorders, medical care related to eating disorders and the medical treatment of patients with mental health conditions.